c3d/recorder/README.md

   in which case this function is free to interpret the recorder output pointer in any way you wish.
 Note that doing so disables the `@output` command.

+The recorder output can be configured with a number of tweaks, including:

+* Set `recorder_location` to show the location in the source code (file, line)
+* Set `recorder_function` to show the name of the function
+* Set `recorder_order` to show the order of each recorder entry
+* Set `recorder_abstime` to show the absolute time since start of program
+* Set `recorder_reltime` to show the relative time between two entries
+* Set `recorder_indent` to the maximum indent to use when dumping the recorder

 ## Recorder tracing